cyangs/machine_learning/assignment1/PROBLEMS.md

 A hyperparameter is just a parameter whose value is set before the learning process, whereas a parameter's value changes during the training process.
 By that definition, yes, I would say that learning rate is a hyperparameter for boosting

+Increase n_jobs as to how many cores your PC have, to fast the process.
+Look into CV, it'll help later on.
+Rest other are fine.
+Give your model in place of ridge()
+This should be enough.